YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 During hair transplant graft count verification, the number should be tested against donor capacity, session safety, and whether the result will age well.

-When should you get a second opinion?
+When should I get a second opinion?

 Get a second opinion when the graft estimates are far apart, the clinic promises very high density, the quote changes after you hesitate, the hairline feels too low, the crown promise sounds too complete, or the explanation relies on price more than planning.